Serving Our Community

 Neighbors in Need (NIN), a United Church of Christ (UCC) offering to support ministries of justice and compassion throughout the United States.

-Seabury’s Age-In-Place program, supports older adults in Washington, D.C.’s Wards 4, 5, and 6 through transformative volunteer service projects that help people stay in their own homes.
+Seabury’s Age-In-Place program supports older adults in Washington, D.C.’s Wards 4, 5, and 6 through transformative volunteer service projects that help people stay in their own homes.
 Age-In-Place engages volunteers as a critical piece of the safety net in D.C. by providing yard

 UCC’s Christmas Fund provides financial aid to retired and active ministers and their surviving spouses and children who face overwhelming financial demands.